ZoneMinder/zoneminder/README.md

 root@host:~# dpkg-buildpackage;
 ```

-One level above in the fs hierarchy you'll now find a deb package matching the architecture of the build host (here - amd64):
+One level above you'll now find a deb package matching the architecture of the build host:

 ```bash
 root@host:~# ls -1 ~/zoneminder*;